julyndav/PowerBI/UK_National_Rail/README.md

 <b>Arrival Stations:</b>
 Same with Departures, there are substantial areas that are vacant.
 This significantly increases commuter time by bus or other means to get to/from a station.
-Costs involved in laying new rail is substantial so thorough research would need to be conducted in the areas to see if rail expansion is even viable.
+Costs involved in laying new rail is substantial so thorough research would need to be conducted in those areas to see if rail expansion is even viable.
-Resident surveys, need, land surveys and more are all things to take into account during research.

 <b>Delay Factors:</b>
 Delays in railway operations can be categorized into two primary factors: weather-related delays, which are unpredictable despite forecasts, and operational delays typically caused by technical malfunctions or staffing issues.
-Understanding these delays requires a deeper analysis to ascertain their root causes, severity levels, and the condition of equipment.
+Understanding these delays requires a deeper analysis to determine their root causes, severity levels, and the condition of existing equipment.
 This data-driven approach will enable targeted improvements to optimize efficiency, and enhance customer satisfaction by minimizing disruptions.
 <br></br>

 ### Overall Route Recommendations: